pdebelak/peterdebelak.com/about/index.md

 <h1 class="lead">About Peter</h1>

-Peter is a web developer who mostly concentrates on Ruby on Rails.
+Peter is a software developer with an interest in web development and machine learning.
+He aspires to learn how to make a Terminator or make the world a better place, whichever seems easier.

 His other interests include: